 Roles and Responsibilities

 Since completion of my masters degree with a dissertation in epidemiology and statistics, I have continued to work on the Newcastle Thousand Families Study with Professor Mark Pearce.

-I currently offer support to PhD, MSc and Newcastle work experience students and co-supervise masters level projects.
+I currently offer support to PhD, MSc and Newcastle work experience students and co-supervise student projects.